-Policy CP2 of the City Plan Part One positively encourages sustainable economic growth and seeks to both secure inward investment and support the provision of small- and medium-sized employment floorspace.

-The NPPF in paragraphs 119 and 120 encourage planning decisions to promote the more effective use of land that has previously been developed.
+- 9.2.
+Policy CP2 of the City Plan Part One positively encourages sustainable economic growth and seeks to both secure inward investment and support the provision of small- and medium-sized employment floorspace. - 9.3.
+The NPPF in paragraphs 119 and 120 encourage planning decisions to promote the more effective use of land that has previously been developed. - 9.4.
 The site is located in a mixed-use area, with the site itself already being host to both residential and commercial uses.
 The introduction of additional office (Class E) space is therefore considered not to be inappropriate.
 Furthermore, the car park area to the rear comprises 'previously developed land' and is stated to be under-utilised for its current purpose.
-The proposal would therefore represent a more effective use of the site.

-The proposals are therefore considered to be in accordance with Policy CP2 of the City Plan Part One and NPPF paragraph 119 & 120.

-It recognised that there is some tension with Policy DM11 of the City Plan Part Two which requires new office (Class E(g)(i)) floorspace to, inter alia, provide for well-designed buildings and layouts that are flexible and suitable for subdivision.

-The proposed building is unlikely to lend itself to subdivision due to its relatively small size (187sqm GIA as amended) and layout.
-The potential for alternative industrial use would also be limited given the constraints presented by the neighbouring residential dwellings to the east and west.

-Whilst this is acknowledged, on balance it is considered that refusal would not be warranted on these grounds as the proposed building would (following amendments)

-OFFRPT

-otherwise be well designed with inclusive level access to the ground floor, as well as suitable natural light and outlook.
-In addition, given the aforementioned site constraints it is considered that the proposed building as amended is at the limit of what could comfortably be accommodated in terms of the scale of the building and the amount of floorspace provided internally.
+The proposal would therefore represent a more effective use of the site. - 9.5.
+The proposals are therefore considered to be in accordance with Policy CP2 of the City Plan Part One and NPPF paragraph 119 & 120. - 9.6.
+It recognised that there is some tension with Policy DM11 of the City Plan Part Two which requires new office (Class E(g)(i)) floorspace to, inter alia, provide for well-designed buildings and layouts that are flexible and suitable for subdivision. - 9.7.
+The proposed building is unlikely to lend itself to subdivision due to its relatively small size (187sqm GIA) and layout.
+The potential for alternative industrial use would also be limited given the constraints presented by the neighbouring residential dwellings to the east and west. - 9.8.
+Whilst this is acknowledged, on balance it is considered that refusal would not be warranted on these grounds as the proposed building is otherwise well designed with inclusive level access to the ground floor, as well as suitable natural light and outlook.
+In addition, given the aforementioned site constraints it is considered that the proposed building is at the limit of what could comfortably be accommodated in terms of the scale of the building and the amount of floorspace provided internally. - 9.9.
+Policy CP3 identifies the need for new business space within the city, and Policy DM11 acknowledges the pressure on the existing stock from Permitted

-The long-standing shortage of office employment space in the city, with added pressure on the existing stock from Permitted Development and Prior Approval changes of use, increases the weight given to the benefits of the scheme in making more effective use of the existing site with it being considered that the redevelopment of the site for office use, even though not fully in accordance with Policy DM11, would nevertheless be a more efficient use of the site than as an off-street vehicle parking area.
+Development and Prior Approval changes of use.
+This increases the weight given to the benefits of the scheme in making more effective use of the existing site with it being considered that the redevelopment of the site for office use, even though not fully in accordance with Policy DM11, would nevertheless be a more efficient use of the site than as an off-street vehicle parking area.

-It is therefore considered that the proposal is acceptable in principle as it would accord with Policy CP2 and the NPPF paragraph 119, and that whilst there would be partial conflict with Policy DM11 this would be outweighed by the above factors and would not warrant refusal.
+- 9.10.
+It is therefore considered that the proposal is acceptable in principle as it would accord with Policy CP2 and the NPPF paragraph 119, and that whilst there would be partial conflict with Policy DM11 this would be outweighed by the above factors and would not warrant refusal. - 9.11.
 In view of the above and in the interests of neighbouring amenity it is considered appropriate to attach a condition restricting the use of the building within the meaning Class E to offices (E(g)(i)), and to remove 'permitted development' rights for changes of use.
 This will allow for the implications of any future changes of use of the building to be fully assessed.